Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, sir.

-Um Sir, I just just let me preface with the fact that I'm a citadel graduate, and there are thousands of citadel graduates in the military.
+Sir, I just let me preface with the fact that I'm a Citadel graduate, and there are thousands of Citadel graduates in the military.

-And my wife has a son on the New York City police force, and we had a son in Iraq who is shot up.
+And my wife has a son on the New York City Police Force, and we had a son in Iraq who was shot up.

 So our perspective on this comes from front line, so to speak.

-And I want to say to you, Rush, that I think you are a national asset.
+And I want to say to you, Rush, that I think you are a national asset, a national security asset.

 And they don't strike every day.